• Skip to primary navigation

 a handsome slice of chocolate cake crowned in coconut milk chocolate ganache sits on a speckled beige plate with a gold fork ready to dig in

-Top that with luscious, glossy dairy-free chocolate ganache and you've got yourself an easy dessert that's equally appropriate for a weeknight baking session or special occasion.
+This decadent cake has a classic box-mix chocolate birthday cake vibe, but a more sophisticated, not-too-sweet version that all palates can enjoy.
+Top it with luscious, glossy dairy-free chocolate ganache for an easy, impressive dessert that's equally appropriate for a weeknight baking session or special occasion.

 ingredients for coconut flour chocolate cake have been arranged in sundry cute bowls and vessels

-Coconut chocolate cake ingredients: coconut milk, eggs, cocoa powder, coconut flour, maple syrup, tapioca flour, salt, baking powder, baking soda, oil, water, & vanilla
+Ingredients: coconut milk, eggs, cocoa powder, coconut flour, maple syrup, tapioca flour, salt, baking powder, baking soda, oil, water, & vanilla

 • Tapioca flour (aka tapioca starch) helps the cake hold together thanks to its sticky power.
 It helps the cake bake up with a fine and fluffy crumb that still has some chew just like a gluten-based chocolate cake.